jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 1. Generate translations: `mvn localizer:generate`.
 (This is a one-off task.
 You only need to re-run this if you change the translations, or if you clean the Maven target directory.)
 2. Compile.
-3. Start Moto: `moto_server secretsmanager -p 4584`.
+3. Start Moto: `mvn docker:build docker:start`.
 4. Run tests.
-5. Stop Moto.
+5. Stop Moto: `mvn docker:stop`.

 ## Screenshots